Duke-LeTran/SQLWrapper/README.md

 git clone git@github.com:Duke-LeTran/SQLWrapper.git ~/path_to_pythonpath/SQLWrapper
 ```

-Add this `~/.bashrc` file.
+Add this line below to your `~/.bashrc` file.

 ```bash
 export PYTHONPATH="~/path_to_pythonpath/SQLWrapper"
 ```

-Set up your config files and ensure it is permissions protected.
+Set up your config files and ensure that the files are permissions protected.

 ```bash
 cp -r config ~/.mypylib